 A Word document containing this information can be downloaded here: https://talk.ictvonline.org/files/ictv_documents/m/gen_info/7004.

-Names of viruses (the physical things you work with in the lab or that make you sick) are written differently than the names of species (logical constructs that help us categorize viruses).
+Names of viruses (the physical things you work with in the lab or that make you sick) are written differently than the names of species and other taxa (logical constructs that help us categorize viruses).

 A species name* is written in italics with the first word beginning with a capital letter.
 Other words only begin with a capital if they are proper nouns (including host genus names but not virus genus names**) or alphabetical identifiers.
 A species name should not be abbreviated.
 Examples: